 Some of this will come in the form of product reviews as I know I relied on these heavily when purchasing my first paddle.
 Since new paddles are manufactured all of the time, it’s good to keep up-to-date on the latest paddles.

 I’m also creating a central place for people to come to for information on Pickleball clinics.
-It’s amazing how many clinics are offered throughout the world.
+It’s amazing how many are offered throughout the world.
 I learned this as I began researching where people can learn about Pickleball.
 Some are destination clinics where you go for a week or more outside the U.S. to locations in Europe, Asia, or Mexico.
 These trips combine Pickleball instruction with tours of different countries.
 Most include instruction from at least one 5.0 pro player.

 Other clinics are more local in nature and may be available on a weekly basis at locations like your local YMCA or the middle school gym in your town.
 These are usually taught by experienced Pickleball players but generally are not pro players.
 Some are certified teachers and some are not.
 This doesn’t make much difference in the instruction, however, so don’t hesitate to go to them.